 2 – Nalsarovar Bird Sanctuary, Ahmedabad

 The Nalsarovar Bird Sanctuary is one of the largest wetland bird sanctuaries in India and was designated as a Ramsar site on 24 September, 2012.
 It is situated near a village called Sanand, about 60km from Ahmedabad.
-The wetland is home to lakhs of migrant waterfowl during winter and thousands of resident birds and mammals round the year.
+The wetland is home to lakhs of migrant waterfowl during winter and thousands of resident birds and mammals around the year.
 There are also many shallow-water marshes and ponds on the outer fringes of Nalsarovar which attract waders.
 Nalsarovar is managed by the Forest Department, and a census for the birds is conducted every second year.
 The wetland provides an ideal habitat and an abundance of food sources for these birds, which is why they thrive well here.
 The Forest Department has also taken care to monitor the behaviour of birds and has plans to impose a ban on boating inside the lake during the flamingo breeding season.

 Seen Often: Common and Demoiselle Crane, Greater and Lesser Flamingo, Bar-headed Goose, Greylag Goose, Greater and Lesser White-fronted Goose, Collared Pratincole, Red-necked Falcon, Sarus Crane, Eurasian Hobby, Common Ringed Plover, pochards, teals, ducks